Rajat117/aws-guide/ElasticBeanstalk/Overview.md

 I dunn have the mood today to write about it.
 If you still see this message.
 I forgot about it. :sweat_smile:

 # LifeCycle Policy
-Setup a policy which will delete your old bundles from BeanstalkUI
+Setup a policy which will delete your old bundles from Beanstalk-UI
 ## LifeCycle Policy Characteristc
 - Options
     - Time based